zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 stack with a single click**.

 {% hint style="info" %}
+If you prefer to have more control over where and how resources are provisioned in your cloud, you can [use one of our Terraform modules](deploy-a-cloud-stack-with-terraform.md) to manage your infrastructure as code yourself.

 If you have the required infrastructure pieces already deployed on your cloud, you can also use [the stack wizard to seamlessly register your stack](register-a-cloud-stack.md).
 {% endhint %}